ethereum/consensus-specs/specs/phase0/weak-subjectivity.md

 To support this mechanism, the client needs to load the state associated with the input checkpoint into `store.block_states`.
 This can be done by taking a trusted state as a CLI parameter, or fetching the state from some trusted source using the given checkpoint's information.

+Client that have been restarted from an offline status can also use this function to check whether they are operating under safe weak subjectivity conditions.
+In this case, the latest known finalized checkpoint is used as the input Weak Subjectivity Checkpoint.

 The check can be implemented in the following way:

 ```python